This is the multi-page printable view of this section. Click here to print.

 - Registry Management: Provides Container Registry creation, deletion, registry access control management (private), and visibility features.

-- Repository Management: It is created under Container Registry and provides functions such as repository creation, inquiry, deletion, and security policy setting.
+- Repository Management: It is created under the Container Registry and provides functions to create, view, delete repositories, and set security policies.

-- Image Management: These are Container Images stored in the Repository, and provide functions such as image push, image pull, inquiry, deletion, applied tag management, and security policy setting.
+- Image Management: Container images stored in the repository, providing image Push, image Pull, view, delete, applied tag management, and security policy configuration functions.

-- Image Vulnerability Check: You can manually or automatically check the security vulnerabilities of OS packages and language packages of images stored in the Container Registry, as well as secrets included in the images.
-Users can identify and remove known vulnerabilities (CVE) and secrets based on the check results to prevent the use of unsafe images.
+- Image Vulnerability Assessment: You can manually or automatically scan OS packages and language packages for security vulnerabilities, as well as secrets embedded in images stored in the Container Registry.
+Based on the scan results, users can identify and remove known vulnerabilities (CVE) and secrets to prevent the use of insecure images.

 Component